 6. Mandarin Oranges

-Plus, you can purchase them over the winter months and can them yourself to have a fresh selection of this fruit all throughout the year.
+Plus, you can purchase them over the winter months and can them yourself to have a fresh selection of this fruit throughout the year.

 9. Passion Fruit

-So if you’d like to give your family a healthy and sweeter treat this winter, then pick up some pears.
+If you’d like to give your family a healthy and sweeter treat this winter, then pick up some pears.
 You can also buy them during this time (usually cheaper) and can them yourself so your family can enjoy them all year.

 13. Red Banana

-So in reality there is no real nutritional difference between an orange and a tangerine with the exception that oranges contain more fiber per serving.
+In reality, there is no real nutritional difference between an orange and a tangerine with the exception that oranges contain more fiber per serving.

-So if you like the idea of a different tangy citrus fruit this winter, then you might want to give kumquats a try.
+If you like the idea of a different tangy citrus fruit this winter, then give kumquats a try.

 17. Star Fruit

-So the quince grows on small trees a lot like a pear or an apple would.
+It grows on small trees a lot like a pear or an apple would.
 However, it is inedible when first picked no matter how ripe.
 This fruit must be cooked and then it is said to produce wonderful dishes.